 Launched in 2010 by Mashable, Social Media Day falls each year on June 30.
 It began as a way to celebrate social media’s immense impact on global communication; however, that impact has only grown since the holiday’s inception.

 From allowing users to keep in touch with old friends to fundamentally changing the landscape of marketing and advertising, social media has woven itself into the fabrics of everyday life.
-Facebook, Twitter, Instagram, Tumblr, TikTok, Snapchat, LinkedIn, Reddit — the list goes on and on.
+Facebook, Twitter, Instagram, Tumblr, TikTok, Snapchat, LinkedIn, Reddit — the list goes on and on for social platforms.

 Even in the last decade, the internet’s vast expanse of social networking has evolved from existing primarily on computer monitor screens to being accessible from the very palm of your hand.
 (Raise your hand if you’re reading this article on your touchscreen cell phone!)